camel-tooling/generator-camel-project/README.md

 ### Notes on input fields

-* 'Fuse project name' defaults to the name of the directory in which you start the generator.
+* 'Camel project name' defaults to the name of the directory in which you start the generator.
 * 'Camel version' defaults to 2.18.1 but if you provide a different version, that version then becomes the default  for the next time the generator is run.
 * 'DSL type' defaults to 'spring' but if you change it to a valid DSL type such as 'blueprint' (only spring and blueprint are supported at this time), that becomes the default for the next time the generator is run.
 If you enter an invalid value, the generator will present an error ">> Camel DSL must be either 'spring' or 'blueprint'".
 * 'Package name' defaults to 'com.' + the name of the directory (i.e. 'com.myproject').
 This default does not change if you provide a different value.